dogloving/leetcode/readme.md

-I will choose some from those questions I have solved to store on it when I am free.
+I will choose some questions from those I have solved to store on it when I am free.
+And I will try to solve one question everyday.